Sources: Brazil withheld deforestation data 'til COP26's end

 Deter data is released monthly and considered a leading indicator for complete calculations from the more accurate Prodes system, which is based on clearer images and released once yearly.
 Prodes generally tracks with the Deter data.

 Following release of the Prodes data on Thursday, Leite told reporters that the data doesn’t reflect the government’s heightened engagement in recent months.
-He led the Brazilian delegation to the U.N. climate summit.
+He also denied having seen the report’s data before going to the U.N. climate summit, where he led the Brazilian delegation.

 Bolsonaro, who has long championed development of the Amazon including the mining of Indigenous territories, skipped Glasgow altogether after attending the Group of 20 meeting in Rome.